Kim Ga-young (actress)

-She entered Sungkyunkwan University to major in dance, and studied during her activities as an idol in Stellar.

 Career

-2010-2011: "Gugak high-school girl" and idol pre-debut
+2010–2011: "Gugak high-school girl" and idol pre-debut

 Gayoung initially gained fame as the "Gugak high-school girl" when she appeared on a 2 Days & 1 Night special as a viewer.
 She was later scouted by the agency, Top Class Entertainment (which was later renamed The Entertainment Pascal).
 She entered the agency with the intention of being an actress, and she debuted as such in Spy Myung-wol, however her agency wanted her to sing and dance as well and she was soon debuted as an idol as part of the girl-group Stellar.

-2011-2017: Stellar
+2011–2017: Stellar

-Stellar initially debuted with a quirky and cute concept, but as the agency was struggling financially due to multiple unsuccessful album releases, the girl-group later turned to a more provocative concept which received a lot of controversy and backlash, but also made Stellar become more well-known.
+Stellar initially debuted with a quirky and cute concept, but as the agency was struggling financially due to multiple unsuccessful album releases, the girl-group later turned to a more provocative concept which received a lot of controversy and backlash.